CiscoDevNet/terraform-provider-intersight/website/docs/d/virtualization_vmware_cluster.html.markdown

 * `datastore_count`:(int) Count of all datastores associated with this cluster.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `hypervisor_type`:(string) Identifies the broad type of the underlying hypervisor.* `ESXi` - The hypervisor running on the HyperFlex cluster is a Vmware ESXi hypervisor of any version.* `HyperFlexAp` - The hypervisor of the virtualization platform is Cisco HyperFlex Application Platform.* `IWE` - The hypervisor of the virtualization platform is Cisco Intersight Workload Engine.* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.
 * `identity`:(string) The internally generated identity of this cluster.
 This entity is not manipulated by users.
-It aids in uniquely identifying the cluster object.
-In case of VMware, this is a MOR (managed object reference).
 * `inventory_path`:(string) Inventory path of the cluster.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.